mactrem/com-tiles/README.md

 - The geo/map services run in separated environment e.g. in a docker container
 - current geospatial formats are build to be used on a classic server where the services have direct access to the files e.g. via posix calls (fopen)
+- Use an object store like Amazon S3 as a spatial database -> no backend and database server needed
+- Client holds the logic for accessing the tiles

 Concept
 - Http range requests